allwelly/launchpad-frontend/README.md

 There are several ways to address this qusetion.
 1. **Using CSS or SASS/SCSS**

-Assuming that the start up used the trusty ol HTML and CSS to build their website, and used platforms such as Drupal or Wordpress to create their website, They could modify their code by adding CSS properties for mobile view, then add @media queries for other platforms such as tablets or desktop computers.
+Assuming that the start up used the trusty ol' HTML and CSS to build their website, and used platforms such as Drupal or Wordpress to create their website, They could modify their code by adding CSS properties for mobile view, then add @media queries for other platforms such as tablets or desktop computers.
 This follows the "mobile first" approach by making the base css to work on mobile and media queries for sizes bigger than mobile view.

 e.g displaying cards stacked on top of each other for mobile vs side-by-side for desktop